How to mix a Bloody Roman beer cocktail.

 The Bloody Roman is one of Chef Cosentino’s meal starters included in the book.
-It does remotely remind one of a Michelada or a Bloody Mary, but it is neither and its consistency is waaaay thicker.
+It does remotely remind one of a Clamato Beer or a Bloody Mary, but it is neither and its consistency is waaaay thicker.
 Like a gazpacho.
 When you sip on it, it does feel more like a meal than a drink.

 The Ingredients you need to mix a Bloody Roman

-The original Bloody Roman as created by Chef Cosentino has ingredients that can easily lead you to believe that you will be making a high profile gazpacho, but then he adds beer.
+The original Bloody Roman as created by Cosentino has ingredients that can easily lead you to believe that you will be making a high profile gazpacho, but then he adds beer.
 And sweet oysters – either Kumamoto or Kushi are recommended (we bought Humboldt Gold Kumamotos).
 Some ingredients are also hard to find for ordinary residents of an average American town like us (for example chile threads used for the garnish, Aleppo pepper and Cabernet vinegar).

 Second, we adjusted the original ingredients just a tad, so that you can actually get them all in one shopping trip to a grocery store with a well curated assortment.

 The one thing we didn’t quite solve for any aspiring Bloody Roman drinker and hangover fighter is figure out how to schedule the timing of said grocery store trip so as all the ingredients are already purchased and available as soon as one wakes up with a hangover.
 This one proved elusive.

-To make a Bloody Roman, one prepares the same name mix with pretty much most of the ingredients listed, then grabs a pint glass, places two olives at the bottom and pours 6 oz of the iconic to San Francisco Anchor Steam® beer.
+- Next grab a pint glass, place two olives at the bottom and pour 6 oz of the iconic to San Francisco Anchor Steam® beer.

 Our two cents on the choice of craft beer for mixing a Bloody Roman